-Generally the most successful countries on the Olympic medal tally are also some of the biggest countries in terms of population.
-This may seem unfair, as they have a larger population pool from which to develop athletes.
-Using per capita data to rank success of nations at the Olympic Games is an alternative to the popular listing based on total gold medals won.
+Generally, the most successful countries in terms of Olympic medals won are also some of the biggest countries in terms of population.
+This may seem unfair when comparing the success of countries, as the bigger countries have a larger population pool from which to develop athletes.
+Using per capita data to rank the success of nations at the Olympic Games is an alternative to the popular way of ranking based on just total gold medals won.

 Table: Top ranked teams based on GOLD MEDALS per million population

 Atop the list is the Caribbean island country The Bahamas, with their eight gold medals from sailing and athletics (two added in Tokyo 2020), and with a current population of fewer than 400,000 people.
 For even smaller countries like Bermuda and Grenada, a single gold medal is enough to get them into the top ten.

 Table: Top ranked teams based on TOTAL MEDALS per million population